 QJWIN: Jose Marie Andre Mankel (MFF)

-Mankel was a criminal asset hired for potential assassination operations.
+Mankel was a criminal asset hired by the Agency for spotting candidates, sabotage, and potential assassination operations.

 QUHOPS-1: Jose Luis Gonzalez Gallarreta (MFF)

 He was associated with the CIA AMLASH Operation to assassinate Fidel Castro and members of his regime.

 The Agency's Chief of Madrid Station in Spain.